OctopusDeploy/docs/src/pages/docs/getting-started/first-kubernetes-deployment.md

 ![Library section in Octopus with options to add external feeds.](/docs/getting-started/first-kubernetes-deployment/external-feeds.png)
 :::

-1. Provide a name for your feed, e.g. Docker Hub.
+1. Provide a name for your feed, for example `Docker Hub`.
-1. Enter the feed URL to the public Docker Hub registry, e.g. https://index.docker.io.
+1. Enter the feed URL to the public Docker Hub registry, for example `https://index.docker.io`.
 1. You can leave the registry path blank for this example.

 :::figure